RolandJBaron/RolandJBaron/README.md

 ### About Me

-I'm currently living near Frankfurt-Main Germany.
-At the moment I'm still learning Web Development to further my IT career, it has been a interesting road so far.
-I always want to learn new skills.
-My moto is: "Don't give up until you make it" I strive for excellence.
-I'm new into Programming and enjoying it very much, my career interests are Cyber Security.
+Currently, I reside close to Frankfurt-Main in Germany.
+My focus is on mastering Web Development to advance my IT career; the journey has been quite intriguing.
+I have a strong passion for acquiring new skills, and my guiding principle is: “Persist until you succeed.”
+Striving for excellence is my utmost priority, especially as I explore my newfound interest in Programming, with a keen eye on a career in Cyber Security.

 Contact me:<br>
 cyber-recce@protonmail.com